-- India generates around 60 million tonnes of garbage every single day
+- India generates around 60 million tonnes of garbage every year

 - Every day 45 million tonnes of garbage remain untreated